 If you’re looking for somewhere special, don’t miss The Painswick restaurant, headed up by chef Jamie McCallum.
 Their menu reflects a passion for finest local ingredients, with a six-course tasting menu as well as à la carte dining.
 They also do one of the best afternoon teas in the Cotswolds, with homemade pork pies and scotch eggs alongside the sandwiches, cakes and scones.

-Set across from St Mary’s Church on the High Street, The Falcon offers traditional food in a lovely setting.
-The menu has an emphasis on seasonal dishes, and includes a delicious Sunday lunch with all the trimmings.
-There’s also an extensive drinks list featuring cocktails and wine from their award-winning Balfour Winery in Kent, which you can try in a wine tasting flight.
+Set across from St Mary’s Church on the High Street, The Falcon has an emphasis on seasonal dishes such as Gloucestershire pork chops, cured trout and roast Romanesco.
+They also do a delicious Sunday lunch, and have an extensive drinks list featuring cocktails and wine from their award-winning Balfour Winery in Kent, which you can try in a wine tasting flight.

 Offering a warm welcome, open fire and real ales, The Oak is a traditional Cotswold pub that’s dog- and walker-friendly.
 It’s recently been refurbished and has a sheltered courtyard for summer afternoons.
 They serve tasty pub grub – and save room for the homemade puddings.